 Charities, such as The Salvation Army, Catholic Charities, or the Red Cross may be able to provide emergency help paying rent and utilities.
 These Texas rent assistance agencies are funded by individual donations, federal programs.
 These agencies not only help pay rent, utilities, clothing, food, medical assistance, job training, and more.

-Each charity’s yearly funding is limited, and must be extended to as many as possible.
-Texas rent assistance programs operate on a first come, first serve basis.
+Each charity’s yearly funding is limited and must be extended to as many as possible.
+Texas rent assistance programs operate on a first-come, first-serve basis.
 You may also not receive the entire amount you need from one organization.
-For example, if you are facing eviction and need $2,500 to keep you home or apartment, you may receive only $300 from one agency. and have to go to others to get the full amount.
+For example, if you are facing eviction and need $2,500 to keep your home or apartment, you may receive only $300 from one agency. and have to go to others to get the full amount.